 Certain allergens must specify which type of allergen is contained in the food.
 Learn how to add these to your nutrition labels!

-The FDA mandates that if a food contains either tree nuts, shellfish, or fish, the nutrition label must include the species of the ingredient that is the source of the dietary flag.
+*The FDA mandates that if a food contains either tree nuts, shellfish, or fish, the nutrition label must include the type or species of the ingredient that is the source of the dietary flag.
 For instance, if a dish contains almonds the nutrition label cannot simply say tree nuts.
 Rather, it must explicitly call out almonds.
 There are two ways of handling this in Galley:

 - Create separate dietary flags for each type/species (recommended)